 Last Will and Testament

-According to a study published by Rocket Lawyer, 64% of Americans do not have a will.
+According to studies, over 60% of Americans do not have a will.
 If you do not have a will, your assets will be divided according to state law.
 Having a will allows you to select your personal representative and divide your estate according to your preferences.
 A will also allows you to name a guardian and trustee for your minor children.

 As an experienced estate attorney, Olivia Wann provides guidance on understanding the law and how your family can avoid estate planning mistakes that can result in family tension, broken relationships, devalued assets, and a lost legacy.